andyclymer/Tilt-Typeface/sources/mastering/notes/05-enhanced-builds/README.md

     - [x] make it tweakable
     - [x] also include CSS
     - [x] also include HTML with example?
-    - [ ] try with `.nam` files instead of unicode ranges?
+    - [x] try with `.nam` files instead of unicode ranges? – doesn't work much better; some glyphs are still left out when latin-ext is made from `latin-ext_unique-glyphs.nam`
-    - [ ] include basic instructions for use
+    - [x] include basic instructions for use of subsets
-  - [ ] check back on fontbakery to-dos at sources/mastering-scripts/notes/03-fontbakery-checks/README.md
-  - [ ] test whether features are importing correctly
+  - [x] test whether features are importing correctly – they seem to be!
-    - [ ] if not, add this step to build
 - [ ] Make secondary pull-request script
+  - [ ] check back on fontbakery to-dos at sources/mastering-scripts/notes/03-fontbakery-checks/README.md, fix what needs fixing here
   - [ ] add `\[HROT,VROT\].ttf` to filenames
   - [ ] create METADATA.pb
   - [ ] copy from main TTF folder, update filenames to GF standard